vstinner/vstinner.github.io/draft/graphics_bugs.rst

 March 2019, Firefox with Wayland crashed on ``wl_abort()`` when selecting more than 4000 characters in a ``<textarea>``.
 I found the bug in Gmail when selecting the whole email text to remove it.
-Pressing CTRL + A or Right-click + Select All crashed the whole Firefox process!
+Pressing **CTRL + A** or Right-click + Select All **crashed the whole Firefox process!**

 I reported the bug to Firefox: `Firefox with Wayland crash on wl_abort() when selecting more than 4000 characters in a <textarea>
 <https://bugzilla.mozilla.org/show_bug.cgi?id=1539773>`_.

-Running gdb in Firefox cause some troubles since it's a very large binary with many libraries.
+Running gdb in Firefox caused me some troubles since it's a very large binary with many libraries.
 I also read `Wayland protocol specifications
 <https://cgit.freedesktop.org/wayland/wayland-protocols/tree/unstable/text-input/text-input-unstable-v3.xml#n138>`_.
 I managed to analyze the bug and so I reported the bug to Gtk as well, `On